Peace & Prosperity: Plot

 Peace and Prosperity is centered around the lives of the Huang family who have been running a TCM (traditional Chinese medicine) clinic for three generations.
 The family-run business is on the search for its next successor as the young generation of Huangs are not interested in TCM and have yet to prove themselves capable of running the business.

-The clinic was founded by Huang Datong's (Zhang Wei) father and is now operated by his daughter-in-law Shen Ping'an (Xiang Yun), who is also caring for six daughters; Huang Ziting (Belinda Lee), Huang Zishan (Tong Bingyu), Huang Zijun (Dawn Yeoh), Huang Ziyu (Tracy Lee), Huang Zihong (Julie Tan) and Huang Zixin (Michelle Wong).
+The clinic was founded by Huang Datong's father and is now operated by his daughter-in-law Shen Ping'an, who is also caring for six daughters; Ziting, Zishan, Zijun, Ziyu, Zihong and Zixin.

 Shen Ping'an's vast knowledge in Chinese medicine is well known in the neighbourhood and many people show up at the hall for her medical consultation.
-Huang Datong's elder son, Huang Yuanhao (Marcus Chin) and his wife Lin Shuzhi (Lin Meijiao) open a fruit stall near "Prosperity Hall", idling their days away.
+Huang Datong's elder son, Huang Yuanhao and his wife Lin Shuzhi open a fruit stall near "Prosperity Hall", idling their days away.
 The only thing that motivates them is plotting Shen Ping'an's downfall so that they can get a share of ‘Prosperity Hall" for themselves.
 They are constantly creating trouble and distrust within the family.
-They have a son named Huang Zihao (Shane Pow) who is a lazy and spoilt young man.
+They have a son named Huang Zihao who is a lazy and spoilt young man.
 Datong does not trust them to take over "Prosperity Hall" and decides to let Ping An manage the hall.
 Datong is still bothered by the choice of possible successor to Ping An.

-Hong Yingxiong (Desmond Tan) sponsors Yingxiong's study in traditional Chinese medicine and hopes of having him as a grandson-in-law and subsequently, his successor.
-Hong Yingxiong is in love with Huang Zihong but Zihong went to New York and came back with Lan Baojie (Romeo Tan); as he still has not given up on Zihong, the show is left in a cliffhanger.
+Huang Datong sponsors Yingxiong's study in traditional Chinese medicine and hopes of having him as a grandson-in-law and subsequently, his successor.
+Hong Yingxiong is in love with Zihong but Zihong went to New York and came back with Lan Baojie; as he still has not given up on Zihong, the show is left in a cliffhanger.